 As a result of their size, a good chunk of the rules apply differently to Knights – and some don’t apply at all.
 Due to the scale of the game, Knights are fielded in banners, which normally are a group of Knights led by a Knight Scion.
 Think of a banner like a squad from 40k, with the Scion as the Sergeant equivalent.
 Knight Banners work more or less like you’d expect a squad to work if you’ve played other wargames.
 They have to stay in coherency, they get bonuses from keeping their Scion alive, and if they take too many casualties, their morale can break and their effectiveness will suffer.

 Knights can be fielded in two ways: as Support Banners for your Titan battlegroup, or as a complete Household Force consisting solely of Knights.
 For now, we’re only looking at how Knights work in Support Banners attached to a Titan battlegroup – this is by far the most common way you’ll run into these units, and it’s a lot easier for someone starting the game to splash in a banner or two instead of building and painting an entire force with as many models as some 40k lists.
-Household Forces also tend to be a bit less effective than Titan battlegroups in the current state of the game, especially with the trend toward limiting the number of Knights Acastus you can bring.
 Besides, for many players, the big draw of Adeptus Titanicus is right there in the name, so we don’t anticipate you’ll run into a lot of Household Force lists.
-Don’t worry, though – if you’ve always dreamed of fielding an entire Household resplendent in all its glory, we’ll cover building and playing those lists in a future article.
+Don’t worry, though – if you’ve always dreamed of fielding an entire Household resplendent in all its glory, we’ve got you covered in the Knight Household focus.

 - Ion Shields: Knights don’t have the benefit of the nigh invulnerability granted by void shields and instead use their combined ion shields to deflect incoming fire.
 Mechanically, this works like an armor save from 40k, with successful saves negating damage and failed saves resulting in the Knight taking a point or two of structure damage.
 The target number for the save varies depending on the number of Knights remaining in the banner and the strength of the incoming shot.
 However, unlike Titans’ void shields, ion shields don’t have a capacity which means you’ll always get a save against low strength attacks no matter how many you fail.
 On the flip side, high strength attacks such as plasma or volcano cannons will bypass this and possibly kill a Knight with a single shot!
 Another subtle difference is that Ion Shields can apply in melee combat, helping you shrug off small arms fire.